department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 As of August 2021, OCTO is exploring consolidating the travel pay experience in VA.gov.
 Although VA.gov provides content about travel pay, Veterans must navigate to another website--access.va.gov--to submit a request through the Beneficiary Travel Self-Service System (BTSSS).
 At the time of writing, work has yet to begin.

 ### Check in for appointments
-The Check-in Team is reimagining the ecosystem that allows a Veteran to check-in for a VA medical appointment.
+The Check-in Team is reimagining the ecosystem that allows a Veteran to check in for a VA medical appointment.
 As of August 2021, the team aimed to pilot an MVP of the product before the end of August.
 [Go to the team's GitHub repo.](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/checkin)

 The product allows Veterans to use their mobile device to let VA know they have arrived for their appointment (to check in) via VA.gov.
 The Health Apartment Team should coordinate with this team to consider how to support the entire appointment journey.